 Since the start of the year we have oriented our cannabis holdings to US names.
 Despite stronger financial results than Canadian LPs, the US names were also weak during Q2..
 We believe investors are not valuing some of the US multi-state operators (MSO’s) properly, with valuations perhaps being impacted by a combination of spill-over selling from weak Canadian LP financial metrics and shares being sold from some early investors.
 With the US MSO’s posting strong revenue growth and trading at a discount to the large Canadian LP’s, we see great opportunities south of the border.
 We also believe that US companies have a greater opportunity to use branding to promote different products without the regulatory burden that is present in Canada, and so we see value in select brands businesses.

-The pause in the market offers a great time to investing in the right names.
-We believe this is a good time to be invest.
+The pause in the market offers a great time to invest in the right names.
+We believe this is a good time to be invested.
 The Fund is up 17% YTD, with key names in the sector down substantially, offering great entry points for our team.
 Its important to note that investors remain interested in the significant growth and shareholder returns that are ahead, but with that opportunity comes risk and volatility.
 Our Fund offers significant upside while reducing the volatility of an investment in the cannabis sector.

-It is worth noting the benefits of our actively managed strategy and some of the tools we use as we invest in the cannabis sector.
+It is worth noting the benefits of our actively managed strategy and some of the tools we use as we invested in the cannabis sector.
 Given the early stage nature of the industry and the equity growth that has been generated, it is often challenging to make these decisions but in order to preserve gains, we often take profits, reducing the positions we have in some great companies.
 Taking profit sounds like a simple strategy but is often difficult to execute when the prospects for higher returns are present.
 Taking profit doesn’t mean that we don’t re-buy, but we will wait for a new entry point once some weakness has crept into the market and buy back.
 We are also patient with re-investing, often holding double digit cash positions, waiting for an appropriate entry point for a new name.
 Our option strategy also helps us gain advantageous entry points with our put writing.
 It can also add value during those periods when some stocks are not trending in a particular direction due to a lack of near term catalysts.
 Finally, a key differentiator of our Fund is that we take select positions in private companies that offer compelling valuations before they go public, offering significant longer term returns for the Fund.
 As a result, we believe our outperformance since inception in March 2017 is based on an investment strategy that offers more than merely investing in the largest well known names.

 Canadian & US Regulatory Updates